-Matter enclosed in superscript numerals has been adopted as follows:

-1 Assembly AJU committee amendments adopted January 24, 2000.

-2 Senate SJU committee amendments adopted February 17, 2000.

-It is not a defense to a prosecution under this subsection that the law enforcement officer was acting unlawfully in making the arrest, provided he was acting under color of his official authority and provided the law enforcement officer announces his intention to arrest prior to the resistance.
+Matter enclosed in superscript numerals has been adopted as follows: 1 Assembly AJU committee amendments adopted January 24, 2000.
+2 Senate SJU committee amendments adopted February 17, 2000. law enforcement officer was acting unlawfully in making the arrest, provided he was acting under color of his official authority and provided the law enforcement officer announces his intention to arrest prior to the resistance.